 The Motivation to Keep Going

-After she goes to her counseling sessions, Angie walks even farther to her job as a deli clerk at a grocery store.
+After she goes to her counseling sessions, Angie walks even further to her job as a deli clerk at a grocery store.
 It’s the longest job she’s kept in quite some time.
 Her oldest son came to a Strengthening Families class one week.
-After the class he posted on Facebook, “I am so proud of my mom.”
+After the class, he posted on Facebook, “I am so proud of my mom.”

 Angie’s goals are to finish Thornwell’s Strengthening Families classes, earn custody of her two youngest children, and find a better place to live.
 She knows she’s well on her way, now that she is sober, working, and has people supporting her.

 “My kids are what keep me going,” she said.

 Do you live in Laurens County, SC and want to know more about the Strengthening Families program?
 If so, please call 864-938-2734 or complete the form below.